 This course is a continuation of CHIN 401.
 More advanced authentic texts of different genres of writings and literary works will be introduced to students.
 Development of a higher level of proficiency of the four skills will be stressed through class discussions, writing compositions, listening to TV news clips and watching movies that are supplemental to the themes of the reading materials.
 Class will be conducted entirely in Chinese.
 There will be three class meetings each week.

 Requisite: CHIN 401 or equivalent.
 Admission with consent of the instructor.
 Spring semester.
-Senior Lecturer Li.2016-17: Not offered
+Senior Lecturer Li.2016-17: Offered in Spring 2017

 Independent Reading Course.

 Fall and spring semester.
 Members of the Department.2016-17: Offered in Fall 2016 and Spring 2017